stefanjaro/data-engineering-nanodegree-capstone-project/README.md

-# US Immigration and Climate Change - A Udacity Capstone Project for the Data Engineering Nanodegree
+# Udacity Capstone Project: US Immigration, Demographics, and Climate Change

+This is a Capstone Project for the Udacity Data Engineering Nanodegree.

 # Project Summary